Types of Auditory Disabilities

 Hyperacusis is an extreme sensitivity to specific frequencies and volume ranges.
 Some pitches that sound normal to most people will become extremely loud or even painful to individuals with hyperacusis.

-Tinnitus describes phantom noises which are heard by the individual, but are not caused by any external sound.
+Tinnitus describes phantom noises which are heard by the individual but are not caused by any external sound.
 It is often described as a ringing or hissing noise.
 For some individuals, this can be permanent and even debilitating.

 Deaf-blindness is the condition of being both deaf and blind.
 These individuals often communicate using sign language by placing the hand of the other person in theirs and feeling the sign.
-When accessing web content, they generally use Braille devices that allow them to access all of the textual content of the web page, including alternative text for images.
+When accessing web content, they generally use Braille devices that allow them to access the textual content of the web page, including alternative text for images.